vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/04/003_shatrunAshanam/02_pareNaitu_pathA.md

 <details><summary>Griffith</summary>

-id
-4.3.2    On distant pathway go the wolf, on pathway mos...
-4.3.2    On distant pathway go the wolf, on pathway mos...
+On distant pathway go the wolf, on pathway most remote the thief!
-Name: Comment, dtype: object
+On a far road speed forth the rope with teeth, and the malicious man!
 </details>

 <details><summary>पदपाठः</summary>